not-a-genius/spiderSense/README.md

 ### Set Android App

-On android studio you have to open the folder of the project you can find here:
+On android  studio you have to open the folder of the project you can find here: "master/Android/spiderSense".
+Then you need to build and run the app on your device (you cannot emulate on android studio a smartphone cause of bluetooth connection requirements).
+To do so you need to connect your phone through usb, give permission to trust your computer and enable debug mode on your phone.
+At this point as long as you press "Run" button and you select your device the app will start automatically on your phone.

 ## Future Features